Dirosc7/se_project_aroundtheus/README.md

 2. Description - An interactive page where users can add and remove photos, like photos of other users, and make a few minor adjustments to their own profile.

+3. Description of the technology and techniques used:
-3. Work with designs in a graphics editor called Figma Create responsive websites using Grid Layout
+   Work with designs in a graphics editor called Figma Create responsive websites using Grid Layout
    Use media queries to set parameters for different screen sizes Work with branches in Git